haccer/subjack/README.md

 - enumerate subdomains recursively and/or with alterations.
 - save subdomains enumerated with amass integration.

+**Also New:**
+Subjack will check for subdomains attached to domains that don't exist and are **available to be registered**.
+No need for dig ever again!
+This is still cross-compatible too.

 ## Installing

 Requires [Go](https://golang.org/dl/) >= 1.10.